MashukeAlam/grails/README.md

-# Grails - A GoFiber web framework for Rails lovers 💚!
+# Grails - A Go web framework for Rails lovers 💚!

 ## Development